 Download Google’s package signing key and convert it to the binary format APT expects:

-gpg --dearmor converts the ASCII-armored key to binary format.
-The resulting file in /usr/share/keyrings/ stays valid for all future Chrome updates without reimport.
+gpg --dearmor converts the ASCII-armored key to the binary format APT expects, and --yes lets you rerun the command without an overwrite prompt.
+The resulting file in /usr/share/keyrings/ stays valid for future Chrome updates.

 Add Google Chrome Repository